pprometey/che-dev-blog/che-dev-blog/dev/security/PERM & Casbin - A Flexible Approach to Authorization in Cloud-Based Web Services and Applications.md

 ### Example #2.
 Role-Based Access Control (RBAC)

-Our authorization system works well for simple scenarios, but as the number of users grows, assigning permissions individually becomes tedious—especially when there are many permissions.
+Our authorization system works well for simple scenarios, but as the number of users grows, assigning permissions individually becomes tedious-especially when there are many permissions.
 Therefore, we developed a new version of the access control system based on roles, illustrated in the following diagram.

 ![Fig.3.
 Role-Based Access Control (RBAC) schema](~attachments/casbin/rbac.en.png)
 _Fig.3.
 Role-Based Access Control (RBAC) schema._